 tired that you can't do all of your normal, daily activities.
 There are other

-symptoms too, but being very tired for at least 6 months is the main
+symptoms too, but being very tired is the main

-relapse.
-Some people continue to have severe fatigue and other symptoms for
+one.
+Some people have severe fatigue and other symptoms for

 believe that it is a separate illness with its own set of symptoms.
 But some